sabre-io/sabre.io/source/http/sapi.md

 This line should only happen once in your entire application.
 Everywhere else you should pass this request object around.

-You should always typehint on it's interface:
+You should always typehint on its interface:

     function handleRequest(HTTP\RequestInterface $request) {